What Are Revocable Living Trusts For?

 A living trust functions while the grantor is still alive.
 In a revocable trust, the grantor (or owner of the assets) can amend the trust's provisions or terminate it at any time.

-A legal document can be used to establish a living trust, which includes instructions on:
+A legal document can be used to establish a living trust, which includes instructions on the following:

-Who you wish to leave your assets to (subsequent beneficiaries)
+Who do you wish to leave your assets to (subsequent beneficiaries)

 Who will manage your assets